bombasticSlacks/Aspirant/Game/Example-Gear.md

 #### Trap Kit
 A collection of materials, triggers, sensors and payloads that can be used to create and customize traps on the go.
 A trap kit can store up to 3 payloads and triggers, and a new kit starts with that.
 Usually, you will want to set a trap to trigger a payload, but if you have access to a chemical, grenade, explosive, weapon or other tool you want to trigger, you may use that instead.

-Creating a trap is a crafting test.
+Creating a trap is a [Crafting](Skills#Crafting) test.
 You may add 2 payloads or triggers to a single trap but the crafting test is at a -3, a standard trap affects at most a 3x3 meter square however you can triple the size by doubling the number of payloads used (and giving the test an additional -2).
 Your GM may also assign a greater negative for more complex/exotic traps or triggers.
 Once you have decided on when you want your trap to trigger, you choose an effect for the payload:

 * Concussive: Everyone makes a resolve test or is stunned.
 Even if they succeed, they are at a -2 until their action on the following turn.
 * Shrapnel: Everyone who is in the trap suffers a penetrative Rending damage attack with a damage bonus of 4